pocesar/angular-errorlookup/README.md

 How is it better than `ngMessage` / `ngMessages`?
 Or plain old `ng-switch-when` / `ng-if` directive and a bunch of divs?

 Because you need to write the same boring HTML markup over and over, and you need to cluttering your scope and controllers with useless state error messages.
-Plus, you are usually stuck with `modelController.$error` / `myForm.myModel.$error.required` / `myForm.$error.require[0].$error` (srsly wtf) boolean states.
+Plus, you are usually stuck with `modelController.$error` / `myForm.myModel.$error.required` / `myForm.$error.required[0].$error` (srsly wtf) boolean states.

-It's nearly impossible to `$setValidity` without a helper directive that has access to some sort of global state, since the ngModel controllers and form controllers are only available inside directives that require them.
-Even worse when you have to return validation from the server after a socket/ajax call and show it in your form / models.
+It's nearly impossible to `$setValidity` without a helper directive that has access to some sort of global state, since the ngModel controllers and form controllers are only available inside directives that require them or tied to a controller / scope.
+It's even worse, when you have to return validation from the server after a socket/ajax call and show it in your form / models, or after async validation.

 So, are you tired of no way of assigning errors dynamically, bypassing them when necessary?
 Does your scope variables look like a mess with state errors?
 How about show a simple plain string on a form or console without assigning it to a scope/controller variable?